ceresward/factorio-constructionplanner/MOD_PORTAL.md

 - Plan out an entire perimeter defense, without worrying about the bots getting ahead of you.
 Then, strategically prioritize construction of the defenses in key locations first.
 - Stamp out a huge solar field and approve it in chunks, so the bots won't accidentally build solar panels and accumulators where there's no power yet

+You can also see the mod in action by checking out Xterminator's excellent [mod spotlight video](https://www.youtube.com/watch?v=UNAXhiTBu9M) on Youtube.

 ## Features

 - Ghost entities are no longer built automatically by construction bots; instead, they must first be approved by the player